stridecolossus/JOVE/doc/blog/part 1 - code generation/code.generation.md

 It did the job but the exercise was very painful:
 - CDT isn't a public library so the documentation was virtually non-existent.
 - As it turned out most of the information we wanted was mapped to a single node type which largely made CDT pointless for our project.
-- Extracting the relevant information was extremely difficult - we didn't understand most of the terminology so it was just blind searching across mystery fields and nodes.
+- Extracting the relevant information was extremely difficult - we didn't understand most of the terminology so it was just blind searching across mysteriously named fields and types.
 - The library provided a visitor to walk the tree but required the developer to set public booleans to select the relevant data as well - WTF!
 - Perhaps we were missing the point but we seemed to have to keep casting different types of node to find even the most basic information.

-In retrospect we spent far too much time messing around with this 'library' and it certainly doesn't adhere to our goal of only using well documented third-party tools.
+In retrospect we spent far too much time messing around with CDT and it certainly doesn't adhere to our goal of only using well documented third-party tools.
-If and when we need to re-generate the API we will drop CDT and replace it with a home-brewed header parser (unless we find one in the meantime).
+If and when we need to re-generate the API we will replace it with a home-brewed parser (unless we find one in the meantime).
 For that reason we will largely gloss over the details of how we used CDT.

 ## Enumerations